Emerald Ash Borer Management

 Saint Paul Forestry - Postcard Follow-Up

-Information contained in the letter and postcard only applies to ash trees previously treated by the City and will not impact any public right-of-way ash tree being treated on a regular interval by the adjacent property owner via the established permitting process.
+Information contained in the letter and postcard only applied to ash trees previously treated by the City and did not impact any public right-of-way ash tree being treated on a regular interval by the adjacent property owner via the established permitting process.